The Wedding Feast that went wrong.

 How wonderful that Jesus chose to ‘beautify and adorn marriage’ (as the Church of England Wedding Service puts it) by performing his very first miracle there in the homely setting of that wedding in Cana.
 Had he not been invited it could all so easily have been such a disaster, but instead Jesus’ presence ‘saved the day’ as it so often does in other aspects of life.

 It was for those first disciples just a glimpse through the curtain hiding Jesus’ glory.
 We should make the most of such brief moments of glory, as they can help tide us over those longer periods of life when nothing seems to be happening and we have to ‘walk by faith, not by sight’.
-We shall only fully ‘see him as he is’ when we are with him in glory.

 This miracle reflects the ‘homely’ side of God.
 He is interested in every aspect of our lives.
 Jesus was always surrounded by crowds of ordinary people, and he was regularly being invited to festivities, he was such a popular figure.
 Where he went, joy and celebration followed.
 Jesus’ presence always has the effect of turning the dull water of life into the fresh new wine of the Kingdom of God.
 It happened at Pentecost with the Spirit-filled believers.
 It is still happening today.